Proton: Description

 Unsolved problem in physics: How do the quarks and gluons carry the spin of protons?

 Protons are spin-1/2 fermions and are composed of three valence quarks, making them baryons (a sub-type of hadrons).
 The two up quarks and one down quark of a proton are held together by the strong force, mediated by gluons.
 A modern perspective has a proton composed of the valence quarks (up, up, down), the gluons, and transitory pairs of sea quarks.
 Protons have a positive charge distribution, which decays approximately exponentially, with a root mean square charge radius of about 0.8 fm.

 Protons and neutrons are both nucleons, which may be bound together by the nuclear force to form atomic nuclei.
 The nucleus of the most common isotope of the hydrogen atom (with the chemical symbol "H") is a lone proton.
 The nuclei of the heavy hydrogen isotopes deuterium and tritium contain one proton bound to one and two neutrons, respectively.
 All other types of atomic nuclei are composed of two or more protons and various numbers of neutrons.

 History

 The concept of a hydrogen-like particle as a constituent of other atoms was developed over a long period.
-As early as 1815, William Prout proposed that all atoms are composed of hydrogen atoms (which he called "protyles"), based on a simplistic interpretation of early values of atomic weights (see Prout's hypothesis), which was disproved when more accurate values were measured.
+As early as 1815, William Prout used early values of atomic weight to devise what later researchers called Prout's hypothesis: all atoms are composed of integer combinations of hydrogen atoms (which he called "protyles").
+When more accurate values of the atomic weights were measured, the integer relationship failed.
+Nevertheless the concept continued to intrigue scientists and would eventually emerge again a century later.